The Exit Glacier area is the only part of the park accessible by road.

 Directions to Exit Glacier

 Turn on to Herman Leirer Road, commonly called "Exit Glacier Road," at mile 3 of the Seward Highway (AK-9).
 Proceed 8.4 miles.
 The road will end at the parking lot for the nature center.

-There is limited parking at Exit Glacier, especially during the hours of 10:30-3:30.
+Note: There is limited parking at Exit Glacier, especially during the hours of 10:30 am - 3:30pm.
 Please consider the hours you come, carpooling, or taking a shuttle or taxi, when you plan your trip.